zxsdotch/Batch/README.md

 const newUser = (newUserResult as D1Result<UsersRow>).results[0];
 ```

-The code is however cleaner if you the `Batch` class.
+The code is however cleaner if you use the `Batch` class.
 The code is more readable,
 and easier to change over time:

 ```javascript
 import { Batch } from "d1-batch";